 The third big reason teenaged relationships end is that the couple isn’t compatible with one another, whether it’s personality differences, world views, or sharing several hobbies/interests that help build a strong bond between two people.

-With that being said, though, teenaged relationships have ups and downs.
+With that being said, though, teenage relationships have ups and downs.
 It can be hard to figure out the real reason why a relationship ends when it happens.

 You May Like: Girl vs Guy After Breakup